Beam Longitudinal Dynamics Simulation Suite BLonD: Global and local feedback models

 This error signal is then processed (comb-filtered) to remove the beam loading effect by comparing it with the error in the \emph{previous} turn ($n-1$).
 The resulting signal constitutes an additional input to the generator drive, from which the corrected $\vec{I}_{\mathrm{g},(n)}(t)$ is obtained via the transmitter model.
 The corresponding generator-induced voltage $\vec{V}_{\mathrm{ind,g},(n)}$ will keep, in principle, the cavity voltage $\vec{V}_{\mathrm{ind},(n)}$ equal to the design voltage $\vec{V}_{\mathrm{d},(n)}$ on a bucket-by-bucket basis in the presence of beam loading.
 For rf power studies, the generator power is derived from these quantities.

 For several cavities at the same harmonic in a given rf station, the total corrected voltage $\vec{V}_{\mathrm{corr},(n)}(t)$ is the sum of the cavity voltages $\vec{V}_{\mathrm{ind},(n)}(t)$ regulated by their corresponding feedback loop.
-The rf voltage seen by the beam in \eqref{eq:kick}, constant in amplitude and phase a turn over a turn, is replaced for beam tracking by the following modulated voltage:
+The rf voltage seen by the beam in \eqref{eq:kick}, which is constant in amplitude and phase over a turn, is replaced for beam tracking by the following voltage that is modulated bucket by bucket:

 For multi-harmonic rf systems, the contribution from additional rf harmonics should be added as described in \eqref{eq:total_voltage}.

 The performance of the correction to the generator can be further increased by adding a feedforward loop on the beam branch, for example, as a FIR filter~\cite{Baudrenghien:2719232}.
 In the LHC and SPS models, the feedforward acts on the present-turn signals of the feedback output voltage and on the beam-induced voltage, respectively.
 Moreover, the feedback (including feedforward) loop can be part of or act together with other feedback loops such as analogue and digital feedback systems, as in the case of the LHC cavity controller, to provide additional corrections.